dfrappart/dfrappart.github.io/_posts/2024-11-20-A_look_at_Hashicorp_Vault.markdown

 ```

-And it does not work !
+And it does not work!

 But it makes sense, there is  no reason that we should access the path `/opt/vault/data` with the vagrant user.
 Let's just verify tha the configuration is ok by launching the vault command with sudo.